overhearapp/overhear-builderio/README.md

 # Overhear Builder.io Project

-A Next.js website with Builder.io integration, allowing your colleagues to edit content through a visual editor whilst you handle the technical implementation.
+A Next.js website with **dual Builder.io integration**, providing both content management and visual code development capabilities.
+Your colleagues can edit content through a visual editor whilst you handle technical implementation, and you can also use Builder.io Projects for AI-assisted visual code development.

 ## 🚀 Quick Start